Ni4z/thesis/README.md

 Master Thesis for MSc Data Science in Economics program from University of Paderborn.
-Thesis Topic:

 ## Thesis Topic:
 Modeling and forecasting trend- or scale-stationary time series under short or long memory applied to economic, financial and environmental data.